Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Graphs and its Geometric Realizations

-The discrete modification (\autoref{def:DiscModification}) is built to convert all of the point in the image into vertexes.
-The next definition seeks to perform an inverse process, moving from a function with only image at the vertices to one with image at $|VR(X)|$.
+We build the discrete modification (\autoref{def:DiscModification}) to convert all of the points in $\uGRCC{X}$ into vertices in $X$.
+The next definition describes an almost inverse process, moving from a function whose image is only in $X$ to a map whose image is at $\uGRCC{X}$.